OpenDDS/pyopendds/README.md

 ## Building PyOpenDDS and Running the Basic Test

-Assumptions:
-- Unix environment with requirements met
-  - When mature, PyOpenDDS should theoretically work on the intersection of all platforms that OpenDDS and CPython Support.
-Right now it's only being developed for Linux.
-- `$DDS_ROOT/setenv.sh` has been sourced or the equivalent.
+Once `$DDS_ROOT/setenv.sh` has been sourced or the equivalent, run these
+commands:

 ```sh
 # Build and Install PyOpenDDS